-We have derived the balance sheet data as of December 31, 2019 and 2018 and the consolidated statement of operations data for the years ended December 31, 2019, 2018 and 2017 from our audited financial statements included elsewhere in this Annual Report.
-We have derived the balance sheet data as of December 31, 2017, 2016 and 2015 and the consolidated statement of operations data for the year ended December 31, 2016 and 2015 from our audited financial statements not included in this Annual Report.
+We have derived the balance sheet data as of December 31, 2017 and 2016 and the consolidated statement of operations data for the years ended December 31, 2017, 2016 and 2015 from our audited financial statements included elsewhere in this Annual Report.
+We have derived the balance sheet data as of December 31, 2015 and 2014 and the consolidated statement of operations data for the year ended December 31, 2014 from our audited financial statements not included in this Annual Report.
+Selected financial data as of, and for the year ended, December 31, 2013 has been omitted from this Annual Report because it cannot be made available without unreasonable effort and expense.
 Our financial statements have been prepared in accordance with US GAAP.